juji-io/datalevin/doc/transact.md

 ### By Transaction

 The most straightforward method of transacting data at a time using `transact!` works quite well for many cases.
+To have higher throughput, use `transact-async`.

 Because Datalevin supports only a single write thread at a time, parallel transactions actually slow writes down significantly due to the thread switching